MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 :::image type="content" source="media/sync-dashboard.png" alt-text="Image of the overview page of the sync reports dashboard":::

-Proactively keeping OneDrive healthy helps ensure that your organization's information is protected.The dashboard provides you with sync health reports for tracking relevant health issues and advisories, checking the sync status and app version of individual devices, and monitoring Known Folder Move roll out.
+Proactively keeping OneDrive healthy helps ensure that your organization's information is protected.
+The dashboard provides you with sync health reports for tracking relevant health issues and advisories, checking the sync status and app version of individual devices, and monitoring Known Folder Move roll out.

 In this article, you'll learn how to set up and navigate the sync health dashboard to better manage your OneDrive users and increase OneDrive adoption.